Keshav582/CSES/README.md

 15. **Towers:** For every block we just have to find it's upper bound tower top, if there is one we'll place the current block on top of it, if we don't find that we just make a new tower.

 16. **Traffic Lights:** We can maintain start and end positions of light-less intervals, like initially I can store {0, x} because there are no lights, and as I place lights we can update the intervals, maintain a map to keep a track of length of intervals.

+17. **Subarray Sums 1:** When we reach some index and have the running sum as currSum let's say, now in order to find the number of subarrays with sum x, we can just see the number of subarrays that have sum currSum-x because if I subtract the currSum-x's subarray from current, I will get the sum currSum-(currSum-x) which is x -> exactly what we want!

+18. **Subarray Sums 2:** Same as subarray sums 1